 Detection of small coronary calcifications in patients with Agatston coronary artery calcium score of zeroThe conventional Agatston coronary artery calcium score (CACS) method may fail to detect very small or less dense calcified plaques; smaller than 3 continuous pixels (1 mm2) or with a density lower than 130 Hounsfield Units (HU).
 A significant proportion of patients classified as CACS = 0, could potentially be reclassified as >0 by altering these thresholds.
 The increased sensitivity with lower HU threshold comes at a cost of reduced specificity by introducing false positive (noise) cases.
 Modifying the threshold to <1 mm 2 and HU > 120, allows 12.1% of patients with CACS = 0 to be reclassified as CACS> 0 while introducing only 0.9% of noise.

 The accuracy of coronary CT angiography in patients with coronary calcium score above 1000 Agatston Units: Comparison with quantitative coronary angiographyHigh amounts of coronary artery calcium (CAC) pose challenges in interpretation of coronary CT angiography (CCTA).
 The accuracy of stenosis assessment by CCTA in patients with very extensive CAC is uncertain.

-- The vision for the Journal of Cardiovascular Computed Tomography's social media efforts is to amplify the impact of the Journal while driving engagement, increasing journal visibility and disseminating content to new audiences globally.
+Accelerating the future of cardiac CT: Social media as sine qua non?The vision for the Journal of Cardiovascular Computed Tomography's social media efforts is to amplify the impact of the Journal while driving engagement, increasing journal visibility and disseminating content to new audiences globally.
 Serving as “the front door” to the Journal, this digital evolution represents an important step forward for a field in which advancements in hardware, image processing and clinical evidence have evolved rapidly.
 However, is social media the panem et circenses of cardiovascular computed tomography (CT), that of superficial appeasement, or of sine qua non; an essential ingredient to the acceleration of the Journal and of the field of cardiovascular CT?
 This paper aims to present the initial impact of social media within a dedicated cardiovascular CT journal.

-- The purpose of this study is to determine if a new score calculated with coronary artery calcium (CAC) density and volume is associated with total coronary artery plaque burden and composition on coronary CT angiography (CCTA) compared to the Agatston score (AS).
+A novel density-volume calcium score by non-contrast CT predicts coronary plaque burden on coronary CT angiography: Results from the MACS (Multicenter AIDS cohort study)The purpose of this study is to determine if a new score calculated with coronary artery calcium (CAC) density and volume is associated with total coronary artery plaque burden and composition on coronary CT angiography (CCTA) compared to the Agatston score (AS).

 Using a genetic risk score to calculate the optimal age for an individual to undergo coronary artery calcium screeningGenetic risk scores (GRSs) have been associated with CHD events and coronary artery calcium (CAC).
 We sought to evaluate the ability of a GRS to improve CAC as a screening test.

 Defining coronary artery calcium concordance and repeatability - Implications for development and change: The Dallas Heart StudyDevelopment and change of coronary artery calcium (CAC) are associated with coronary heart disease.
 Interpretation of serial CAC measurements will require better understanding of changes in CAC beyond the variability in the test itself.

 Rationale and design of the coronary artery calcium consortium: A multicenter cohort studyAlthough coronary artery calcium (CAC) has been investigated for over two decades, there is very limited data on the association of CAC with cause of death.
 The CAC Consortium is a large ongoing multi-center observational cohort of individuals who underwent non-contrast cardiac-gated CAC testing and systematic, prospective, long-term follow-up for mortality with ascertainment of cause of death.